-The beef mixture inside this thing is like, beast mode.
-Like Arnold Schwarzenegger.
-The Terminator of Shepard’s Pie.
-Or Cottage Pie.
+The beef mixture inside this Beef and Pumpkin Shepherd’s Pie is like beast mode a la Arnold Schwarzenegger.
+The Terminator of Shepherd’s Pie…or Cottage Pie.
 Whichever one rocks your socks.
-So much happening it may not be like your normal average Shepard’s Pie, but since when are we normal anyway?
+So much happening it may not be like your normal average Shepherd’s Pie, but since when are we normal anyway?

+With the Chicken Pumpkin and Ricotta Lasagna from the other day, and yeah, the Creamy Pumpkin and Spinach Soup with Crispy Bacon, I added pumpkin into this for an even creamier flavour.
 You know what I love about this the most?
 Is cutting into it: the knife sliding down so softly you start to imagine the creamy pumpkin.
-And then, the warm and sweet aromas of pumpkin hit your nostrils like a ballerina, dancing around your face, begging to be eaten.
-Yes, I’m totally selling this recipe toy you.
-Well. trying.
-Because you hafta make it.
+And then, the warm and sweet aromas of pumpkin hit you begging to be eaten.

 Your family will love you.
-Your guests won’t want to go home.
-Or, maybe that’s a bad thing?
-I guess it depends who your guests are.
+Your guests won’t want to go home!

 REMEMBER TO SUBSCRIBE TO CAFE DELITES NEWSLETTER FOR FREE AND RECEIVE FRESH RECIPE NOTIFICATIONS DELIVERED INTO YOUR INBOX!